VO2Group/JavaTest/README.md

 - _Service Layer_ : packaged in com.vo2.javatest.services.SampleService which calls the data layer and convert returned database entities into disconnected DTOs
 - _Domain / DATA Layer_ : packaged in com.vo2.javatest.domain => JPA entities definition, DTOs and low level data components (DAO/Spring DATA Repositories)

-<h2>How to unit test?</h2>
+<h2>How to test with junit?</h2>

+- For a simple unit test for a service class, please refer to [SampleServiceTest](./src/test/java/com/vo2/javatest/services/SampleServiceTest.java)
 - There is a _**real integration test**_ with embedded server running on a random port in [JavaTestOnRandomPortRESTTests](./src/test/java/com/vo2/JavaTestOnRandomPortRESTTests.java)
 - There is a _**mocked integration test**_ without starting a real servlet context but a mocked one and with a mock behaviour for the service in [JavaTestOnMockRESTTests](./src/test/java/com/vo2/JavaTestOnMockRESTTests.java)
-- //TODO a simple unit test for service layer validation
+- Finally, to test spring data repository with a real call to JPA behind a fresh in memory database, please look at [SampleRepositoryTest](./src/test/java/com/vo2/javatest/domain/repositories/SampleRepositoryTest.java)

 <h2>Where is the documentation?</h2>